Myster-Tee/TinfoilWebServer/README.md

         "Default": string
       },
       "FormatterOptions": {
-        "Format": string,               // The custom log format for a log event without exception (see below for more information)
-        "FormatWithException": string   // The custom log format for a log event with exception (see below for more information)
+        "Format": string,               // The custom log format (see below for more information) "ExceptionFormat": string       // The custom exception format (see below for more information) }
-	  }
     },
     "File": {                           // See https://github.com/nreco/logging#how-to-use for more information